-As trusted professionals, we are expected to keep our knowledge and skills up to date which can often be difficult to juggle whilst working through our day to day tasks.
+As trusted professionals, we are expected to keep our knowledge and skills up to date, which can often be difficult to manage while performing our daily tasks.
 The FSC is committed to assisting our members with this through our range of CPD solutions.

-CPD is the continuation of learning to ensure we maintain and build upon our professional abilities, knowledge and skills in order to provide the highest quality information and services to clients.
-It assists us to stay on top of regulatory, technical and any other relevant information and changes to our industry.
-CPD is a requirement of many member organisations which have individual membership.
+CPD is the continuation of learning to ensure we maintain and build upon our professional abilities, knowledge and skills to provide clients with the highest quality information and services.
+It assists us in staying on top of regulatory, technical, and any other relevant information and changes to our industry.
+CPD is a requirement of many individual membership organisations.

 CPD activities and points